 Your shareholding in McBride is recorded on a register of shareholders.
 The register is a list of the names and addresses of all McBride ordinary shareholders and the number of shares each owns.
-The register is maintained on behalf of the company by Capita Asset Services ('the Registrar').
+The register is maintained on behalf of the company by Link Asset Services ('the Registrar').
 The McBride Registrar updates the register when your personal circumstances or shareholding change, and also sends out your dividend cheques and share certificates.

 By law, the register is a public document which the Registrar must make available for inspection.
 However, McBride will not provide details of any individual shareholder to third parties.

 Share certificates are evidence of your ownership and should be kept in a safe place.
 You will need them if you want to sell all or some of your shares in the future.
 We recommend that you keep a separate record of the certificate numbers and the number of shares each certificate covers in case of loss or damage.
 Share certificates are posted to shareholders at their own risk.

 Shareholders may choose to have dividends paid directly into their bank or building society account.
 This benefits shareholders as the dividend is paid into their account, as cleared funds, on the date the payment is due.
 Confirmation of payment is contained in a dividend tax voucher which is posted to shareholders' registered addresses at the time of payment.
 This voucher should be kept safely for future reference.

 Shareholders who wish to benefit from this service should complete a dividend mandate form, which can be found attached to the last dividend warrant.
 Alternatively, the required documentation can be obtained by contacting McBride's registrar using one of the methods outlined below in the section entitled 'Shareholder queries'.